Danielhiversen/home_assistant_adax/info.md

 [Buy me a coffee :)](http://paypal.me/dahoiv)

-This is a plugin for Adax heaters.
+Async integration for Adax heaters

 {%- if selected_tag == "master" %}
 ## This is a development version!